Artemiszty/warframe-linux/README.md

 STATUS:
 Currently the game does not launch in Steam Play/Proton because it thinks it's offline and is unable to download the Cache Manifest.
+My launcher is able to update and launch the game as needed, just waiting on this to be fixed in proton.

 ## Installation Instructions